wnafisi/books_onsight/README.md

 As someone who finds the richness in reading to be the sharing and discussion of ideas that come after the reading of a book, I wanted to create an app that allows not only the exchange of books, but also the exchange of ideas through user reviews and comments.

 ## Contribute
-I'm a beginning developer and am looking to learn as much as I can.
-That said, feel free to submit issues and enhancement requests!
+Hi there, I'm a beginning developer and am looking to learn and grow as much as I can.
+I created this book sharing app as a way to imporve my skills and become more familiar with front-end and back-end development techniques.
+Please feel free to submit issues and pull requests that improve the app in any way, and that will teach me how different developers approach features in web-based applications.
+Thanks and I look forward to engaging with the community!

 ## Code style
 This project uses AirBnB Javascript.